katcipis/sophia/notes/books/coders-at-work.md

 very near of the first generation of programmers.

-For a field that has impact in human life as computing have this is very thrilling, being part of the beggining of something so awesome.
+For a field that has impact in human life as computing have this is very thrilling, being part of the beginning of something so awesome.
 It reminds me of [The Humble Programmer](https://www.cs.utexas.edu/~EWD/transcriptions/EWD03xx/EWD340.html):

 ```